Lepton flavor violating decays $l_j\rightarrow l_i \gamma\gamma$: Numerical analysis

 To simplify the numerical study, we use the relation of the parameters, which vary in the numerical analysis below

 Normally, the non-diagonal elements of the parameters are defined to be zero, unless we specify otherwise.

-We performed numerical calculation for Br($\mu\rightarrow e\gamma\gamma$) and plot the relationship and scatter diagrams for different parameters in order to clearly show the numerical results.
-In Fig.\ref{T1} the gray area is the experimental limit satisfied by the process.
+We perform numerical calculation for Br($\mu\rightarrow e\gamma\gamma$) and plot the relationship and scatter diagrams for different parameters in order to clearly show the numerical results.
+In Fig.\ref{T1} the gray area is the experimental limit satisfied by the processes.